HenriqueReis/breakout/README.md

 ### 🔹 4.
 Use Apache or Nginx
 If you already run a local or remote server (like Apache or Nginx), you can simply place the project folder in your server’s **document root** (e.g., `/var/www/html/` on Linux).
-Then access it from your browser using your configured hostname or `localhost`.
+Then access it from your browser using your configured hostname or `localhost/breakout` if you haven't changed the folder name.

 ---